CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Redis/README.md

 With this playbook, you can effortlessly set up Redis to suit your specific needs, whether it's a single Redis instance or a simplified Redis cluster, making it a powerful tool for managing your data caching and storage solutions.

+Redis clustering is base on Master/Slave replication.
+One Master is available at a time for Write operations and Slave replicate data, so Read operations can be done on all servers.
+If the Master is down, the Sentienl service will perform a Master election with other server.

 ## Deployment diagramm

 ![](./assets/Ansible-Playbook-Labocbz-Deploy-Redis.drawio.svg)

 This is a potential deployment carried out using this playbook.
 We can observe a Redis service component along with its subsystem.
 This subsystem consists of nine servers distributed across three hosts.
-Therefore, a triple-master cluster with six slaves is feasible.
-Communications are end-to-end encrypted with TLS, and mTLS is possible, although it is currently not well-managed by Redis.
+Therefore, a Master/Slave replication cluster with 3 servers is possible.
+Communications are end-to-end encrypted with TLS, and mTLS can be enabled to, you have to add a load balancer for write opérations.

 ## Tests and simulations